Nolan Jones Preview, Player Props: Rockies vs. White Sox

 Nolan Jones At The Plate

-- Jones has driven in a run in 20 games this season (30.8%), including 11 games with more than one RBI (16.9%).
-He has also driven home three or more of his team's runs in three contests.
+- Jones has driven in a run in 21 games this year (31.8%), including 12 games with more than one RBI (18.2%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.